-The most important resource when living off-grid is your own unpolluted source of water, and enough of it (approximately a minimum of 50 litres per person per day).
+The most important resource to get right, when living off-grid, is having your own source of unpolluted/ healthy water, along with enough of it all year round (approximately a minimum of 50 litres per person per day) to cover every eventuality.

-Getting the borehole drilled was the biggest headache of the entire house renovation.
-Beginning with the ten months it took to get permission to have one, during which we had to bring in all our water from the spring in town, in 25 kg containers (4 of them each day = 100 litres), the last half kilometre by wheelbarrow.
-Apparently we were lucky, this process can drag on (like all spanish bureaucracy) for up to two years, and then still get refused.
+Getting a borehole drilled is complex.
+Starting with the ten month wait to get permission, during which we had to bring all our water in from a spring in town, in 25 kg containers (4 of them each day = 100 litres), the last half kilometre by wheelbarrow.
+We were lucky, apparently the process can drag on (like all spanish bureaucracy) for up to two years, and then still get refused.

-For the application you are required to present the regional authority with a comprehensive document (that will save them the cost of having to do this themselves, though they probably still employ the staff anyway) in order that they can decide whether it is okay for you to extract water.
-This has to be done by an accredited engineer, obviously, and they in turn make a tidy sum for very little work (ours cost 600 euros.
-At the same time any additional information they may or may not decide to require has to be submitted in person, a 340 km round trip each time, of which in our case there were many.
-Failure to comply terminates the whole process and you have to go back to the start all over again.
-By the time our acceptance letter finally arrived the file had grown to three inches thick and we had aged noticeably.
+For the application you are required to present the regional authority (Diputacion) with an extremely comprehensive and technical document (saving them the cost of having to do this themselves, though they probably still employ the staff anyway) in order that they can decide whether it is okay for you to extract water where you are.
+Obviously this has to be done by an accredited engineer, who in turn makes a very nice sum for very little work (ours cost 600 euros).
+Any additional information they may or may not choose to ask for after that has to be submitted in person, involving us in a 340 km round trip each time, of which there were many.
+Failure to comply with their demands terminates the whole process and you have to go back to the start all over again.
+By the time our acceptance letter finally arrived the file of correspondence had grown to three inches thick and we had aged noticeably.

-Drilling followed that.
-Undertaken by yet another branch of the parasitical mafia, endemic in Iberia and which you cannot circumvent (there are no competitors).
-And these thugs charge by the metre (in cash, of course), whether water is found or not (they don’t know, because they don’t use ANY diagnostic equipment), plus they don’t tell you there is a minimum charge of 60 metres.
-Here they hit water at 30 m.
-The machines they used were huge.
+The machines used were huge.
 A converted JCB did the drilling part, and an even bigger vehicle contained the mobile compressor/ power unit to run it.
-So you need good access and a flat site.
+Both of which needed good access and a flat working site.
 El Pocito is not like that.
-It is reached by a very rough 2 km forestry track, then the land itself is almost all sheer hillside, so not surprisingly they didn’t bother to look for the best place, but just parked at the gate and got on with the job from there.
-It took two days (one of which was spent finding a replacement bit after the original one shattered), during which we were deafened for hours on end and everywhere was covered in a thick layer of rock dust.
-We were lucky, since then I have heard nothing but horror stories.
+It is reached by a very rough 2-3 km forestry track, then the land itself is almost all vertical, so not surprisingly they didn’t bother to look for where there might be water but just parked at the gate and got on with it from right there.
+This took two days (one of which was spent finding a replacement drill bit after the original one shattered), during which we were deafened for hours on end and everywhere was covered in a thick layer of rock dust.
+From the stories we’ve heard since we were extremely lucky it all went so smoothly.

 After that came the installation of a suitable pump and all the necessary above-ground work to get the water to the house.
-A world we obviously had no experience of whatsoever.
-Or anyone else it seemed at the time, because we ended up with a hybrid system that is probably unique in the region.
+A world we had no previous experience of whatsoever, obviously.
+But then neither did anyone else it seemed, because we ended up with a system that is probably totally unique in Spain.
 The storage tank for example.
 This we calculated to be big enough to see us through the driest of times, but it continued to grow bigger and bigger as we waited for delivery.
 We originally had wanted the same kind of tank as everyone else, which looks like a large and ancient swimming pool, except imagined the cost of building one (plus subsequent maintenance and evaporation) would be too much, so took the advice of our plumber and plumped for a purpose-built fibre-glass sealed one instead, the same kind of shape.
-Somehow this though ended up as a brick-built water tower (approx 2m wide and 3m high) inside which is the fibre-glass tank, holding 5000 litres (50 days worth).
-Afterwards we discovered you can order much smaller ones (and join them together) from the local builder’s merchants do 1000 litre tanks, which we could have much more easily bought as we needed and joined together.
-This one came direct from the manufacturer in Sevilla (120 km away).
-It was so big a low-loader had to be used, and that in turn couldn’t negotiate the last 2 kms, so the driver just left it on the side of the road.
-Where it remained until the local builder’s merchant took pity on us and using their (ordinary) lorry brought it up the rest of the way.
-It couldn’t fit through the gate the lorry’s crane swung it over the fence instead.
-Which proved providential, because that turned out to be the only place high enough above the house to create sufficient working pressure without building an extra tower.
-The difference is 11 metres and creates 1.1 bar, which is low (mains is around 3 bar), not high enough to use a shower (if we had one), but fine for the two sinks and the drip irrigation system.
+Somehow this though ended up as a brick-built water tower instead, approx 2m wide and 3m high, with the fibre-glass tank inside, holding 5000 litres.
+Though later discovered all the local builder’s merchants do 1000 litre tanks, which we could have much more easily bought as we needed and joined together.
+This one came direct from the manufacturer, in Sevilla (120 km away).
+It was so big a low-loader had to be used, and that in turn couldn’t negotiate the forestry track, so the driver just unloaded it on the side of the road and drove off.
+Where it remained until the local builder’s merchant took pity and used their (ordinary) lorry to bring it up the rest of the way.
+It couldn’t go through the gate so the lorry’s crane swung it over the fence instead.
+This was providential, because it also turned out to be the only place on the land high enough (above the house) to create sufficient working pressure using gravity alone, negating the need for a pump.
+The difference is 11 metres, creating 1.1 bar, which is low (mains is usually around 3 bar), not high enough to use a shower (if we had one), but fine for the two sinks and the drip irrigation system.
 The brick outer skin was built to keep it cool in summer/ from freezing in winter (which it does), but Maureen had also planned to finish it off with a facing in stone (from the mountainside of material on the land), to make it blend in better and increase the insulation even further, that still remains to be done.
-The eventual cost proved to be more than it would have been to build the original idea of a traditional tank/ swimming pool.

 Connecting everything up was done using 50 m x 40 mm pipe from the borehole to the tank and 50 m x 25 mm to the house.
 The labourer helping us was supposed to bury all the pipes (to keep the water cool) but we later discovered he hadn’t and it all had to be done again.

-Water is brought up with a submersible pump (SHURFLO 9325 – 24 volt DC) which is powered by two solar panels (each 80 watts each and wired to run at 24 volts instead of 12).
+Water is brought up by a submersible pump (SHURFLO 9325 – 24 volt DC) which is powered by two solar panels (each 80 watts each and wired to run at 24 volts instead of 12).
 This part of the installation was the most frustrating.
-The pump had to be replaced even before we started, when it was accidentally dropped by the plumber.
+The pump had to be replaced even before we started, when it was accidentally dropped by the plumber and shattered.
 The original mounting for the panels (which we bought from the installer) fell to bits in the first week, so I made a new design (see drawing).
 The float-switch in the tank, put there to control the pump automatically (though the panels still had to be moved by hand), kept malfunctioning.
 This was finally replaced with a simple switch in the house.
-And three years after searching for a device that would tell us how much water was in the tank, came up with the idea installing a pressure gauge in the kitchen.
-A lot of honing and heartache, but it works now.
+And three years after searching for a device that would tell us how much water was in the tank, I came up with the inspirational idea of installing a pressure gauge in the kitchen instead.

 The actual pumping is best done in one burst.
 I choose first thing in the morning, when the sky is cloudless, the temperature cool (solar panels do not function as well when hot), and the movement of the sun is slowest so less regular alignment needed.
 Our current use of water is 50 litres of water a day (for two people), so pumping is once a week (though there is enough storage for 100 days), and this takes about 80 minutes (the pump running therefore at 4.5 litres a minute).